milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 |`switch_led_type`                      |`null`                |`false`                   |
 |`wmi_interface_spec_compliance_version`|`index`               |`false`                   |

+The NUC WMI spec `index` type casts the returned byte(s) into an integer and is used when a single value is returned by the function while the `bitmap` is used for functions that can return 0 or more values at once by treating it as a binary bitmap where enabled bits correspond to indexes in a list of value types.

 The NUC WMI spec configuration file is a JSON formatted file with the following specification:

 ```